junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Castiel tumbles onto the cement ground, his body crashing onto the concrete of the real world.
 His mind takes a second to register.

 He looks behind him frantically.
-But there is just air, walls, the still surrounding of a small town's back-alley.
+But there is just air, walls, the stillness of a small town's back-alley.
 Earth.

 No dying tree, no monster, no Dean.